Chapter 11

 cargo truce package # produce a signed distributable installer (.pkg / .exe)

-Per-format requirements (SDKs, env vars, install paths, signing specifics) live in docs/formats/.
+Per-format requirements (SDKs, env vars, signing specifics) live in docs/formats/; the install destinations table on the quick-start page lists the exact user / system path each format lands at.
 This chapter covers the cross-format cargo truce workflow and signing.

 #Enabling formats